tomli380576/algorithm-notes/Graph Traversal/bfs.md

 				queue.put(v)
 ```

-##  Observing BFS’s Behavior
+##  Observing BFS’s Behavior / Level Order Traversal

-We can observe how each ‘layer’ of the graph is being visited by BFS by adding a special token.
+We can observe how each "layer" of the graph is being visited by BFS by adding a special token.
 - The changes are highlighted.
 Everything else is the same.

 +++ Barebones Version